 - On this page, you can select which method(s) you’d like to receive messages on.
-More Info
+More info about Notification Preferences

 Not seeing your cell phone on your profile?

 A phone number can only be listed on one Remind profile at a time, so it’s possible your phone number is already linked to a Remind account with an email address different from the one listed in HAC.
 If you’d like to merge these two profiles together, select “Add Device” on the Notifications Preferences page and follow the confirmation prompts from Remind.
-More Info
+More info about merging profiles